smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.4.4 =
+Form Field blocks now honour Gutenberg alignment controls: set Dimensions › Width when the field sits in a Row, or Dimensions › Height when it’s inside a Stack, giving you finer layout control.

 = 1.4.3 =
 Fixed the **“Paid” preview** inside the Gutenberg editor when you’re running the free plan: the Authenticator block now stays visible and reflects your current styling instead of disappearing.